shotgunsoftware/tk-houdini/tests/README.md

-# Running Maya engine tests
+# Running Houdini engine tests

 To run these tests, you need to do the following (tested on Mac)